-Overall as a country, house prices in Canada are relentlessly climbing higher from already unaffordable numbers.
+House prices in Canada are relentlessly climbing higher from already unaffordable numbers.

 The average aggregate benchmark price in Canada is close to an enormous $600,000.
 Around 10x higher than net household income.

-A majority of Canadians, as shown by several recent polls, think house prices will never drop.
+A majority of Canadians, as shown by several recent polls, think house prices will never drop!
 But I strongly believe we are very close to a housing correction.

 In fact, in many markets I think Canadians would be much better off in the long run to sell now, invest the proceeds in a good portfolio, and rent.

-Basically, it's impossible to accumulate an appropriate downpayment (20%), make the mortgage payments, save enough for retirement, have a safety cushion, and maintain a good quality of life when a decent place sets you back 10x your net income on the low side.
+It's all but impossible to accumulate an appropriate downpayment (20%), make the mortgage payments, save enough for retirement, have a safety cushion, and maintain a good quality of life when a decent place sets you back 10x your net income on the low side.

 Buying a house with enormous payments will tie your financial future 100% to your house.
 If the value of your house goes up and you can make the payments, you will scrape along OK; if the value of your house drops or you can't make the payments, your whole financial picture is toast.